docker/docs/datacenter/dtr/2.1/guides/configure/configure-storage.md

 ---
+description: Storage configuration for Docker Trusted Registry
+keywords: docker, documentation, about, technology, understanding, configuration, storage, storage drivers, Azure, S3, Swift, enterprise, hub, registry
 title: Configure where images are stored
-description: Storage configuration for Docker Trusted Registry
-keywords:
-- docker, documentation, about, technology, understanding, configuration, storage, storage drivers, Azure, S3, Swift,  enterprise, hub, registry
 ---

 After installing Docker Trusted Registry, one of your first tasks is to